deephacks/xls2csv/README.md

 # xls2csv

-convert microsoft xlsx to csv
+Fast conversion of microsoft xlsx to csv.

+Built using C as cross-compiled static musl executable.

 ### example